Reopening the Church

 Masses at St. Agnes with Attendance Limitations

 Our mass schedule will change slightly.
 We are assessing our staff and volunteer situation and feel that due to the numbers of volunteers we have thus far, we will have the following schedule beginning June 6 and 7.

 - Weekday Masses

 - Confessions 3:00 pm – 4:00 pm

 The Archdiocesan social distancing guidelines call for two empty pews between every pew with people.
 Except for those who live in the same house, individuals must maintain a six-foot spacing from other individuals or household groups.
-After consulting with our staff, Building & Grounds and Parish Council, early estimates suggest that our capacity using these guidelines will be approximately 50-70 people for each Mass, more obviously if a household fills a pew.
+After consulting with our staff, Building & Grounds and Parish Council, early estimates suggest that our capacity using these guidelines will be approximately 50-80 people for each Mass, more obviously if a household fills a pew.
+You are encouraged to bring a personal size of hand sanitizer for your use before and after Holy Communion.
 To accommodate our limited capacity and the desire that I know you all have for the Eucharist, we ask the following:

-- Due to the prescribed socially distance guidelines we will initiate a SignUp Genius to attend a Mass.
+- Due to the prescribed socially distance guidelines we will initiate a Sign-Up Genius to attend a Mass.
+We will send the link on the Wednesday before the weekend.
 The form will ask for your name, envelope number, and the names of those that will be in attendance with you.
 (We ask this in the case we learn that someone in attendance may have been exposed to the virus.
 Knowing who was at that Mass, we can then begin notify those in attendance of the situation.)

 - We are encouraged to attend Mass in the parish where we are registered.